wormholer/KAP-manual/en/kyanalyzer/kyanalyzer.en.md

   + Install new KyAnalyzer as KyAnalyzer-2, suppose KyAnalyzer-2 and KyAnalyzer-1's folders are {KyAnalyzer-2} and {KyAnalyzer-1}
   + Under KyAnalyzer-2's folder, delete KyAnalyzer-2's data folders first with command `rm -rf data repository`
   + Under KyAnalyzer-2's folder, run`cp -r ${KyAnalyzer-1}/backup/* ./`

+* Notice the default port is set 8080, which means that you can visit http://{hostname}:8080 to get KyAnalyzer login page.
+If you need to change this port, please config the tomcat/conf/server.xml file or copy and replace the config file of KyAnalyzer-1 to here.

 ###About KyAnalyzer,KAP,Mondrian-Kylin Version/Features
 <table>